 Outdated features can negatively impact your home’s value especially when it’s the bathroom or kitchen.
 An update or upgrade will considerably increase the price of the property.
 Don’t underestimate the effect of curb appeal either.
 An outside full of overgrown trees, bushes and weeds are off-putting.
 First impressions count.

 Buyers are often looking for ways to put their own stamp on a property and make further improvements.
 The potential to extend or add an extra storey will attract more buyers and increase the home’s value.

 Sometimes you can increase the property value simply by applying for planning permission.
 It lets buyers know there’s potential to carry out work on the property

 • Supply and demand of houses

 As you can see there are a lot of different factors you need to be mindful of.
 Not only influencing the value of your house, but if you should even be selling it at all.
 Taking into account all the above you should be able to avoid common mistakes when selling your house and ensure you get the best price in the best market conditions possible.

-If you’re looking for a reputable and experienced Chartered Surveyor in Essex or the surrounding areas, Bates FMC can help.
+If you’re looking for a reputable and experienced Chartered Surveyor in Essex or the surrounding areas, Bates PS can help.
 Our market knowledge and award-winning pro-active service are recognised by commercial property occupiers, landlords, developers and investors.